racenis/tram-sdk/README.md

 ## To-do list

+- Remove Uninit() method from all components
+	- Move the code into the destructor
+- Remove SetParameters() from Entity
+	- Move it into the constructor
+- Remove Yeet() from Entity
+	- Move the code into the destructor
+- Convert name_t into a class
+- Remove SetErrorModel() and SetErrorMaterial()
+	- Move the code into Render::Init()

 #### For next versions
 - ParticleComponent
 	- I have no idea where I am going with it